 Check out The Shed

 It is New York's new multi-arts center created to present all kinds of artistic experiences (dance, theater, technology, music...) for all communities.

 The project hopes to bring together the most outstanding talents of the moment.
-One of its most amazing qualities is that it is built as two buildings in one as the quilt-like outer shell has wheels and can be moved to reveal a completely different second building.
+One of its most amazing qualities is that it is built as two buildings in one as the quilt-like outer shell is on wheels and can be moved to reveal a second, completely different building.

 Climb The Edge Observatory